Rigidity of flag manifolds: Introduction

 The first step of the proof of Theorem~\ref{thm_main}, which is implemented in Sections~\ref{sec_preliminaries} and \ref{sec_sobolev_mappings_preservation_foliations}, is to show that the mapping $f$ preserves the fibers of the fibration $\pi_j$ for all $1\leq j\leq n-1$ (possibly after first post-composing $f$ with the orthogonal complement mapping $\psi:\f\ra \f$).
 The heart of the argument is to exclude a certain type of oscillatory behavior in the Pansu differential, and this is achieved by using the Pullback Theorem from \cite{KMX1}.

 The second step of the proof (Section~\ref{sec_rigidity_foliation_preserving_maps}) is to show that a continuous map $U\ra\f$ which preserves the fibrations $\pi_j$, and satisfies a certain nondegeneracy condition, must agree with the diffeomorphism $\f\ra \f$ induced by some element $g\in \gl(n,\R)$.
-Our approach to this was inspired by incidence geometry -- the Fundamental Theorem of Projective Geometry and its generalization by Tits -- although the final form is rather different.
+Our approach to this was inspired by incidence geometry -- the Fundamental Theorem of Projective Geometry and its generalization by Tits.
 See Section~\ref{subsec_fibration_preserving_n_3_case} for a sketch of this argument in the $n=3$ case.